jessebadry/BubbleServer/README.md

 I also wanted to learn good practices using Rust, and wanted to get very familiar with the borrow-checker in Rust.

-This project has helped me greatly in understanding multi-threading and concurrency, debugging dead-locks further, and building network-infrastrucutre.
+This project has helped me greatly in understanding multi-threading and concurrency, debugging dead-locks, and building network-infrastructure.

 ## Room for improvement
 I hope to continue developing this project post graduation, hopefully while working in a position dealing with data-communications.